-On the corner of Hertford Lane, just about where the red car is in the photograph above, used to stand the Chrishall Observation Post.
-It was a concrete structure, fairly substantial but also fairly well hidden in the undergrowth and hedging that grew up around it.
-Today, you would never know it had existed but it was part of the village for many years.
+On the corner of Hertford Lane, is Chrishall Observation Post.
+It is a concrete structure, fairly substantial but also fairly well hidden in the undergrowth and hedging that grew up around it.

 The article below, written by Stephen Foote for the village magazine, outlines its purpose.

 Not recorded on County or District databases – but listed in the records of the recent English Heritage ‘Defence of Britain’ survey co-ordinated by the Imperial War Museum at Duxford, is a Royal Observer Corps (ROC) observation post on the corner of Hertford Lane near Crawley End.
 It’s English Heritage monument number is 1412499.

 Almost completely hidden in undergrowth now, this building was an aircraft observation post, built of pre-cast concrete sections in the early 1950s.
 It was used by volunteer members of the ROC to monitor aircraft movements and report them back to a central control post by telephone.

 The post was a two-floored building.
 The lower floor, built slightly below ground level, was simply an accommodation for the observers in bad weather.
 It is not high enough to stand up in.
 The upper floor was the ‘observation platform’.
 A steel tube, about 2 inches in diameter, securely fixed to the foundations of the building, passes through the ceiling of the lower floor to protrude about 3 feet into the upper floor.
 The tube terminates in a round flange about 4 inches in diameter.
 This was the mounting for the ‘post instrument’ – a device for measuring the height and direction of travel of the observed aircraft.

 I discussed the post with a former Chrishall resident whose father and grandfather were both in the ROC and he remembered them manning the post during those years.
 All the volunteers were local people.